martineno/amazon-shopper/README.md

 ### [Optional] Configure Emailer

-To send email notifications, create a `config.json` file with the following structure:
+To send email notifications when a delivery slot is found, create a `config.json` file with the following structure:

 ```
 {